 - If you are a citizen of the country you intend to visit and/or you are staying in your family home

 - Details of the DFAT travel warning, addressing what hazards have been identified and what risk mitigation plan is in place for avoiding these hazards.
 Provide a plan for what you would do if caught in an emergency situation.
-It is recommended that you complete and attach the Travel to High Risk Destinations Risk Assessment from the Occupational Health and Safety Travelling and Working Off-campus website.
+It is recommended that you complete and attach the Travel to High Risk Destinations Risk Assessment.

 - If you have undertaken or intend to complete Fieldwork in hostile places training prior to your travel